 Baby started to crawl?
-You might be up more at nightJanuary 2nd, 2013 in Pediatrics /
+You might be up more at nightJanuary 2, 2013 in Medicine & Health / Pediatrics

 Infants who have started crawling wake up more often at night compared to the period before the crawling, reveals a new study by Dr. Dina Cohen of the University of Haifa's Department of Counseling and Human Development.